atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Nina Protocol's IG reels**
 -
 [Nina Protocol](https://www.dazeddigital.com/music/article/63054/1/music-streaming-platform-of-the-future-nina-protocol) is a new streaming platform that aims to give independent artists more direct control over their product and earnings using blockchain.
-Whether
+Whether or not you think this is web3 bullshit

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxNTExMDk4NiwyMTM2MTYzOTA3LDE3Nj
+eyJoaXN0b3J5IjpbMTc4MTY0NzUyOSwyMTM2MTYzOTA3LDE3Nj
 c0NTAwNDksMTA1MzA2NTQxMV19
 -->